fpusan/tutorial-template/docs/source/execution.rst

     for that contig (default: ``50``)

 [-extdb <path>]
-    File with a list of additional user-provided databases for functional annotations.
+    File with a list of additional user-provided databases for functional annotation.
 See :ref:`Using external function databases`

 [–D|–-doublepas]
     Run BlastX ORF prediction in addition to Prodigal.
 See :ref:`Extra sensitive ORFs`